Lighthouses of the Bahamas

 Note: Eleuthera is a

-very long, thin island that traces the northeastern end of the Great Bahama
+very long, narrow island that traces the northeastern end of the Great Bahama

 Bank in the central Bahamas.
 The island has numerous resorts and is a very popular vacation destination.